-Annual grasses such as crabgrass, goosegrass, foxtails, barnyardgrass, and annual bluegrass; annual broadleaf weeds including bittercress, doveweed, eclipta, oxalis, pigweed, spurge; and annual sedges from seed.
+Annual grasses such as crabgrass, goosegrass, foxtails, barnyardgrass, and annual bluegrass; annual broadleaf weeds including bittercress, doveweed, oxalis, spurge; and annual sedges from seed.

-Emerged weeds are not controlled.
-Poor control of Japanese stiltgrass and marsh parsley have been observed.
+Emerged weeds are not controlled with the granular formulations.
+The SC formulation may control some small seedling broadleaf weeds..
+Poor control of Japanese stiltgrass, marsh parsley and eclipta have been observed.
 Weeds sprouting from vegetative organs like rhizomes, tubers and bulbs are not controlled.
 Does not control nutsedge.
 Efficacy on large-seeded broadleaf weeds such as morningglory and ragweed is unknown.

 Use the SC formulation as a directed spray only.
 Apply before weeds emerge.
 In newly planted ornamentals, water plants to settle the soil before applying.
 Marengo must be incorporated with about 1⁄2-inch of rainfall or irrigation as soon as possible after application.

 Spray applications over the top of crop plants can be injure plants.
 Young, tender foliage is more sensitive to injury than mature foliage.
 Do not use the SC formulation in container crops.
 Not for use in propagation beds, herbaceous perennials, or liner production.
 Injury to hydrangea and euonymus has been reported.
 Excess doses have cause stem girdling and root inhibition in young, newly planted liners in some species, including red maple.